mne-tools/mne-python/examples/README.txt

 how a particular technique you’ve read about can be applied using MNE-Python.

 .. note::
-    If tutorial-scripts contain plots and are run locally, using the interactive interactive flag with ``python -i tutorial_script.py`` keeps them open.
+    If example-scripts contain plots and are run locally, using the interactive interactive flag with ``python -i tutorial_script.py`` keeps them open.